pybraries/pybraries/docs/contributing.rst

 You can contribute in many ways:

-Please ensure you follow our [Code of Conduct](https://github.com/pybraries/pybraries/blob/master/code_of_conduct.md).
+Please ensure you follow our Code of Conduct: https://github.com/pybraries/pybraries/blob/master/code_of_conduct.md.

 Types of Contributions
 ----------------------